Chapter 3: Reversible Computing

 3.3 Making Any Computation Reversible

-We have seen that universal reversible gates exist.
-But how do you actually convert an arbitrary classical circuit into a reversible one?
-The answer involves a systematic technique developed by Charles Bennett in 1973, and it reveals an important trade-off.
+We have seen that universal reversible gates exist - the Toffoli gate can simulate any Boolean function.
+But knowing that reversible computation is possible in principle is different from knowing how to systematically convert an arbitrary classical circuit into a reversible one.
+The answer involves an elegant technique developed by Charles Bennett at IBM in 1973, and it reveals an important trade-off.

 The Naive Approach: Keep Everything

-The simplest way to make a computation reversible is straightforward: never throw anything away.
-Replace every irreversible gate (like AND) with a reversible equivalent (like Toffoli), and keep all input bits alongside the output.
-An AND gate with inputs $a, b$ becomes a Toffoli gate with inputs $a, b, 0$ producing outputs $a, b, a \wedge b$.
+The simplest way to make a computation reversible is brute force: never throw anything away.
+Replace every irreversible gate with a reversible equivalent and keep all input bits alongside the output.
+An AND gate with inputs $a, b$ becomes a Toffoli gate with inputs $a, b, 0$, producing outputs $a, b, a \wedge b$.
 The original inputs are preserved, so the operation is reversible.

 Applying this to an entire circuit, every intermediate result is kept.
-If the original circuit has $n$ gates, the reversible version might need $n$ extra "ancilla" (scratch) bits - one for each gate's output.
-The computation is reversible, but we are drowning in garbage bits: intermediate values that we computed along the way but do not need in the final answer.
+If the original circuit has $n$ gates, the reversible version needs $n$ extra "ancilla" (scratch) bits - one for each gate output.
+The computation is reversible, but we are now drowning in garbage bits: intermediate values that were computed along the way but are not needed in the final answer.

 These garbage bits are problematic for two reasons.
 First, they waste space - for a long computation, the number of garbage bits can be enormous.
-Second, and more importantly for quantum computing, these bits become entangled with the computation in the quantum setting, which can ruin quantum interference (we will see why in Part II).
+Second, and more critically for quantum computing, garbage bits become entangled with the computation in the quantum setting, which destroys the interference patterns that give quantum algorithms their power.
+We will see exactly why in Part II.

 Bennett's Uncomputation Trick